Akshit-112/AkshitsBookStore/AkshitsBookStore/README.txt

 Added Class in AkshitsBooks.Utility
 Added Project References to Main project AkshitsBookStore Added Project References to AkshitsBooks.DataAccess with another two projects

+0036
+Added new Area named Customer to Areas
+Modified startup.cs as described in ScaffoldingReadMe.txt

+0040
+Moved HomeController.cs to Areas/Customer/Controllers folder
+Deleted Data and Models folders of that folder

+0044
+Edited HomeController.cs
+Moved Home to Views inside Customer
+Ran project, output is as same as PPT.

+0053
+Copied _ViewImports.cshtml and _ViewStart.cshtml to Customer Area Modified _ViewStart.cshtml by changing path